-Is it a good idea to consolidate my debts into a new mortgage?
+Is it a good idea to remortgage to pay off debt?
 Without speaking to an adviser it can be difficult to know the true overall costs and whether or not a debt consolidation mortgage is the right solution for you.
 It is important to consider the new overall interest costs of repaying your debts within your mortgage.
 It is also important to understand that whilst repaying debts within the mortgage can potentially save you money, it could also end up costing more in the long run.
 What are the pros of a debt consolidation mortgage?
-There are definite […]
+There are definite advantages to […]

 You will face many choices when taking out a mortgage and it is best to prepare as much as you can before hand.
 Below are a few mortgage questions you should consider before committing to one.
 How much can I afford to pay each month?
-It is essential that you only borrow the amount that you can attainably pay back each month for the period of your mortgage.
+It is essential that you only borrow the amount that you can comfortably pay back each month for the period of your mortgage.
 A mortgage is a long-term commitment and therefore you will be making monthly repayments for many years, depending on your circumstances.
 When considering your monthly budget, allow a buffer for things like […]

 Can I get a mortgage with bad credit?
 Lenders are reluctant to offer mortgages to those with poor credit score as they would not want to be portrayed as encouraging you to take on more debt where there is potential of repayments not being made on time.
 It may be an idea to improve your credit score before applying for a mortgage.
 This can be done using a “credit builder” credit card in which you pay off the full amount owed each month to show you can manage your debts responsibly.
 However, these cards often how low credit limits and […]